Aleksandr Karelin: Wrestling career

 In the 1988 Olympic final Karelin beat Rangel Gerovski, by executing his signature Karelin Lift and won.
 With his win, Karelin became the youngest Greco-Roman wrestler to become an Olympic champion at super heavyweight (130 kg) at the age of 21 years and two days.
+After his first Olympic victory, Karelin was named Honored Master of Sport of the USSR in 1988.
 At the 1992 Summer Olympic Games in Barcelona, Karelin won one of the fastest Olympic wrestling matches, pinning Ioan Grigoraş in only 14 seconds.
 At the 1996 Summer Olympic Games in Atlanta, Karelin faced American Matt Ghaffari for the gold medal.
 Karelin had come off a shoulder surgery and looked vulnerable against a strong Ghaffari, who was able to repel Karelin's efforts to lift and slam him, forcing Karelin to use all of his skill and experience to defend a 1–0 lead.

+In 1995, the IV International Alexander Karelin Prize Tournament, also known as the Karelin Cup, was held in Novosibirsk.
+Karelin won, beating Matt Ghaffari in the final.
+Karelin is also a five-time winner of the International Tournament in Memory of Ivan Poddubny.
+Karelin won the World Championships nine times and the European Championships twelve times.

 After going 13 years undefeated in international competition and six years without giving up a point, he eventually lost 0–1 to Rulon Gardner of the United States in the final of the Sydney Olympics.
 Karelin had previously beaten Gardner in 1997 with a score of 5–0 and throwing him three times.
 His loss to Gardner is considered one of the biggest upsets in sports history.
 His loss in the final of the Sydney Olympics was his first and only international loss, having previously been unbeaten throughout his international career.
 Karelin retired from competitions in 2000.

 Thus his only two losses at the senior level were in finals, those ultimately being the 1987 USSR Championships to Rostorotsky, and 2000 Summer Olympics to Gardner.
 However, both of his losses are considered controversial, with him also only losing to both opponents by a single point.
 Some argue, such as Finnish former wrestler Tuomo Karila, that Gardner should not have been awarded the point, and that Karelin should have won.
 Karelin lost a few matches at the junior level, but his senior level record was an astounding 887–2.

+Karelin was dominant against his rivals, having a record of 11–0 against Swedish wrestler Tomas Johansson with a combined score of 74–1.
+He had a record of 23–0 against American wrestler Matt Ghaffari.

 Karelin holds the record for most world-level gold medals at 12, the most for either freestyle or Greco-Roman wrestling in men's competitions, and also holds the joint-record for most medals at the world-level, with 13, which is tied with the American wrestler Bruce Baumgartner.

-In addition to his wrestling success, twice was Karelin the winner of the Spartakiad of the Peoples of the USSR, in 1986 and 1991.
+Karelin twice was the winner of the Spartakiad of the Peoples of the USSR, in 1986 and 1991.